zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 422.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 The Learning Guide is an 8 to 10 page file that contains all of the vocabulary, definitions, sample sentences, additional def initions, cultural notes, comprehension questions, and a complete transcript of thi s entire episode.

 This episode is called “Shopping for Underwear.”
 Everyo ne – well, almost every one wears underwear, and this is a dialogue that gives yo u some vocabulary about buying underwear for both men and women.
 Let’ s get started.